Echenique0702/adello.github.io/_posts/2019-02-22-Rich-Media-Mobile-Creatives.md

 ```

 While they have been here for quite a while, they are used in the 3rd parameter for an event listener.
-This means that for older browser that do not support them, the above will translate into an event listener with Capture Event enabled, since the object `{passive: true}` will be read as a truthy value.
+This means that for older browser which do not support them, the above will translate into an event listener with Capture Event enabled, since the object `{passive: true}` will be read as a truthy value.
 But in order to ensure you can use it safely in older browsers, a detection for Passive Events Listeners can be used before attaching them:

 ```javascript
 var supportsPassive = false;